woleet/woleet-weblibs/README.md

     - `hash`: the SHA256 hash of the file (as an hexadecimal characters String).
     - `size`: optional parameters setting the size of pages to retrieve.
 - Returns a promise witch forwards:
-  - on success: a [AnchorIDsPage](#object_anchorIdsPage) object containing the list (possibly empty) of the identifiers of all public anchors corresponding to the hash.
+  - on success: containing the list (possibly empty) of the identifiers of all public anchors corresponding to the hash.
   - on error:
     - the request's [statusText](https://developer.mozilla.org/fr/docs/Web/API/Response/statusText) for any other case.